These double chocolate ginger cookies are a delicious cross between a chocolate snickerdoodle and gingerbread dusted with crunchy sugar crust.

 - 1 large egg

-- ¼ cup molasses (I used golden syrup)
+- ¼ cup molasses I used golden syrup

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 cup semi sweet chocolate chips (I used a chopped up block of chocolate)
+- 1 cup semi sweet chocolate chips I used a chopped up block of chocolate

-- 3 tbsp sugar for rolling
+- 3 tablespoon sugar for rolling

 Instructions